 ‘Worldtimers’ are extremely popular these days.
 They are produced as ultra-limited one-offs, as well as dirt-cheap throwaways from numerous Chinese “fashion” brands with a lifespan of a fruit fly.
 Baume & Mercier has recently introduced its own take on the idea.
 Powered by a (technically) in-house automatic caliber, the new Baume & Mercier Capeland Worldtimer (ref.
 MOA10107 aka 10107) is available both in stainless steel and in a lot more expensive rose gold body.

-Like most blues songs that use the omnipresent 12-bar chord progression can be either extremely boring or delightfully original, so can be thousands of wristwatches that feature the classic combo of the complete calendar and moon phase displays.
 Although the new Baume & Mercier Clifton Complete Calendar & Moonphase (refs.
 MOA10055 & MOA10316) that was presented back in January at the SIHH 2013 event features the excruciatingly tiresome layout that we have already seen thousands of times, it somehow manages to be a real treat for the eye of an enthusiast.

 Well, it’s official: B&M finally introduces its first limited edition model designed exclusively for their U.S. customers.
 Destined to be sold -again: exclusively- through Turneau, one of the largest luxury retailers in the United States, the automatic Baume & Mercier Capeland Tourneau Limited Edition (Ref.
 MOA10088 aka 10088) will be produced in a limited party of just 250 pieces.
 And it will be expensive, too.